-After the flag drops rider 1 leaves the line and dismounts the pony.
+After the flag drops rider 1 leaves the line and and rides to the top of the arena.
+They must go around the pole at the top before then heading down the arena.
 They must then go over the stepping stones, touching all six stones without placing their foot back on the ground in between.
-After remounting they go around the top pole before doing the same on the way back, touching each stone before remounting.
+They must then remount before crossing the line.